 The Council on Environmental Quality (CEQ) regulations for implementing the National Environmental Policy Act (NEPA) requires that an agency identify its preferred alternative or alternatives in a final EIS [1502.14(e)].
 The preferred alternative is the alternative "which the agency believes would fulfill its statutory mission and responsibilities, giving consideration to economic, environmental, technical and other factors" (Question 4a of the Council on Environmental Quality's "Forty Most Asked Questions Concerning CEQ's National Environmental Policy Act Regulations" (1981)).
 The NPS has identified alternative 2 as the preferred alternative.
 All of the alternatives would fulfill all of the above CEQ requirements to some degree.
-The action alternatives (alternatives 2 - 5) would fulfill these requirements somewhat equally, through continuation of existing wilderness and resource management policies, ecological restoration of fragile meadow and riparian areas, protection of water quality, and protection of archeological resources.
-The alternatives would vary primarily in protection of historic resources, sensitive meadows and riparian areas, protection of downed wood and sensitive species, and the diversity of recreational (primitive and unconfined) opportunities and opportunities for solitude provided to the public.
+The action alternatives (alternatives 2 - 5) would fulfill these requirements somewhat equally, through continuation of existing wilderness and resource management policies, ecological resources.
+The alternatives would vary primarily in protection of historic resources, sensitive meadows and riparian areas, protection of water quality, and protection of archeological resources.
+The alternatives and opportunities for solitude provided to the public.
 All alternatives provide for as safe an environment as possible, given that wilderness recreation involves inherent risks.